 - J.L.
 Bower, C.M.
 Christensen, Disruptive Technologies: Catching the Wave, in: Harvard Business Review, January-February 1995, https://hbr.org/1995/01/disruptive-technologies-catching-the-wave

 - C.M.
 Christensen, M.E.
 Raynor, R. McDonald, What Is Disruptive Innovation?, in: Harvard Business Review, December 2015, https://hbr.org/2015/12/what-is-disruptive-innovation

 - P. Diamandis, Lessons from Kodak, in: Huffingtonpost.com, 6/5/2016, http://www.huffingtonpost.com/peter-diamandis/lessons-from-kodak_b_10287774.html

 - Howard, Disruption Vs. Innovation: What’s The Difference?, in: Forbes, 27/3/2013, https://www.forbes.com/sites/carolinehoward/2013/03/27/you-say-innovator-i-say-disruptor-whats-the-difference

 - MIT, You Press the Button.
 Kodak Used to Do the Rest, in: Technologyreview.com.br, 9/12/2011, http://www.technologyreview.com/printer_friendly_article.aspx?id=39219

 - Niu, Tesla has literally flipped disruption theory on its head, in: Businessinsider.com, 27/12/2015, http://uk.businessinsider.com/tesla-disruption-theory-starts-at-top-2015-12

-Prof. Dr. Sarah Steenhaut is Managing Partner and Customer-centric Strategist at Callebaut Collective.
+Prof. Dr. Sarah Steenhaut is Managing Partner and Customer-centric strategist at Callebaut Collective.
 Sarah is also professor in Digital Marketing at the University of Ghent.